udecode/plate/CONTRIBUTING.md

         │   └── plate-ui
 ```

-When adding or modifying components, please ensure that:

-1. You update the documentation.
+When adding or modifying components, please ensure that you update the documentation.
-2. You run `yarn build:registry` to update the registry.

 ## CLI